On the almost-principal minors of a symmetric matrix: Introduction

 \begin{defn}{\rm For $n \geq 2$, the {\em almost-principal rank characteristic sequence} of a symmetric matrix $B\in\Fnn$ is the sequence (apr-sequence) $\apr(B)=a_1a_2\cdots a_{n-1}$, where

 }\end{defn} Some observations highlighting the contrast between apr-sequences and pr-, epr-, sepr- and qpr-sequences are now in order: Unlike the other sequences, by definition, apr-sequences do not depend on principal minors; moreover, whether or not a matrix is nonsingular is not revealed by its apr-sequence; the apr-sequence of a symmetric matrix $B \in \Fnn$ has length $n-1$ ---while the epr-, sepr- and qpr-sequence each has length $n$; furthermore, unlike epr- and qpr-sequences, apr-sequences may end with $\tt S$.
-Another observation that should be made is that the apr-sequence of a $1 \times 1$ matrix is undefined, and, therefore, wherever the apr-sequence of an $n \times n$ matrix is involved, it will be understood that $n \geq 2$.
+Another observation is that the apr-sequence of a $1 \times 1$ matrix is simply the empty list (or word), and, therefore, wherever the apr-sequence of an $n \times n$ matrix is involved, we assume that $n \geq 2$.

-In the remainder of the present section, some of the terminology we adopted is introduced, known results that will be used frequently are listed, and facts about apr-sequences that will serve as tools in subsequent sections are established.
+In the remainder of the present section, some of the terminology we adopted is introduced, known results that are used frequently are listed, and facts about apr-sequences that will serve as tools in subsequent sections are established.
 In Section \ref{s: apr-sequence}, in particular, we establish a result analogous to Theorem \ref{NN Thm for epr} below (the $\tt NN$ Theorem for epr-sequences from \cite{EPR}), as well as a necessary condition for a sequence not containing an $\tt A$ to be the apr-sequence of a symmetric matrix (over an arbitrary field).
-Section \ref{s: No As} is devoted to apr-sequences not containing an $\tt A$, which will be completely characterized (for an arbitrary field) in Theorem \ref{No As}, and concludes by providing a necessary condition for a sequence to be the apr-sequence of a symmetric matrix (over an arbitrary field).
+Section \ref{s: No As} is devoted mostly to apr-sequences not containing an $\tt A$, which are completely characterized (for an arbitrary field) in Theorem \ref{No As}, and concludes by providing a necessary condition for a sequence (from $\{\tt A,N,S\}$) to be the apr-sequence of a symmetric matrix (over an arbitrary field).
 Section \ref{s: ap-rank} is focused on the ap-rank of a symmetric matrix (over an arbitrary field), where it is shown, in particular, that for a symmetric non-diagonal singular matrix $B$ not containing a zero row, $\rank(B) = \aprank(B)$.
-In Section \ref{s: char 0}, we confine our attention to the apr-sequences of symmetric matrices over fields of characteristic 0, which are completely characterized in Theorem \ref{char 0 theorem}.
 Section \ref{s: final} has concluding remarks, including an answer to Question \ref{qpr question}.